-The Rail Freight Corridors welcome the initiative from the European Commission and ERA on the principle to be consulted on the ERTMS Deployment Action Plan.
+The Executive Boards and the Management Boards of the RFC North Sea-Mediterranean and the RFC Rhine-Alpine (hereafter the RFC NSMED and RFC RALP) welcome the initiative from the European Commission and ERA on the principle to be consulted on the ERTMS Deployment Action Plan.

-The Rail Freight Corridors wish to emphasise their commitment to provide support for a harmonised deployment of ERTMS on lines included in the RFC's itineraries.
+The RFC NSMED and RFC RALP wish to emphasise their commitment to provide support for a harmonised deployment of ERTMS on lines included in the RFC's itineraries.

-In their functioning they seek to identify where and how it can provide added value for this coordination in accordance with national deployment plans.
-In this regard, some corridors like RFC North Sea - Mediterranean, RFC Rhine Alpine and RFC Mediterranean have set up a working group on ERTMS providing an information exchange platform for infrastructure managers (IMs) on resolution of issues encountered during the ERTMS implementation process on RFC's lines.
+In their functioning both RFCs seek to identify where and how it can provide added value for this coordination in accordance with national deployment plans.
+In this regard, both RFCs have set up a working group on ERTMS providing an information exchange platform for infrastructure managers (IMs) on resolution of issues encountered during the ERTMS implementation process on RFC's lines.

-However, the regulatory provisions, agreements between RFC's Member States and between infrastructure managers as well as Memoranda of understanding have clearly defined the scope of the involvement of the Rail Freight Corridors in ERTMS deployment.
+However, the regulatory provisions, agreements between RFC's Member States and between infrastructure managers as well as Memoranda of understanding have clearly defined the scope of the involvement of the RFC NSMED and RFC RALP in ERTMS deployment.